Festivals in Nepal and its Celebation Dates

 Basanta Panchami (Shree Panchami)

-Mostly children or students celebrate this festival.
-Buddhist’s people worship the God Manjushree on this day.
-People in the ancient time celebrate Shree Panchami as the announcement for the beginning of the spring season.
-Basanta Panchami is also the special day for getting married.
+Children or students mostly celebrate this Festival.
+Buddhist people worship the God Manjushree on this day.
+People in ancient times celebrate Shree Panchami as the announcement of the beginning of the spring season.
+Basanta Panchami is also a special day for getting married.
 In ancient times, Hindu boys were given their first initiation for learning on this day.
-That is why teaching the first alphabet to children is considered to be very good.
-On this day people mostly visit Human Doka and Patan to flock to the Kunda.
-This festival mostly falls on the month of Bishak Shree Panchami is the day when people celebrate education.
-These days’ people start giving free education to the children who do not have reach to the school and college.
+That is why teaching children the first alphabet is considered very good.

 Maha Shivaratri Festivals in Nepal